Fan District

 The Fan District is primarily a residential neighborhood consisting of late-nineteenth and early-twentieth century homes.
 It is also home to VCU's Monroe Park Campus, several parks, and tree-lined avenues.
 The District also has numerous houses of worship, and locally owned businesses and commercial establishments.
 The Fan borders and blends with the Boulevard, the Museum District, and the Carytown district, which features the ornate Byrd Theatre.
-The appearance of the Fan District is frequently compared to that of the Bourbon Street neighborhood in New Orleans although the two places are actually quite different architecturally upon close examination.

 Main east-west thoroughfares include Broad Street, Grace Street, Monument Avenue, Patterson Avenue, Grove Avenue, Floyd Avenue, Main Street, Parkwood Ave, and Cary Street.